Be My Cat: A Film for Anne: Plot

-Adrian, an aspiring Romanian actor and filmmaker, plans to convince actress Anne Hathaway, with whom he is obsessed, to come to Romania and star alongside him in his upcoming film, Be My Cat, inspired by her portrayal of Catwoman in The Dark Knight Rises.
+Adrian, an aspiring Romanian actor and filmmaker, plans to convince American actress Anne Hathaway, with whom he is obsessed, to come to Romania and star alongside him in his upcoming film, Be My Cat, inspired by her portrayal of Catwoman in The Dark Knight Rises.
 Adrian locates three local actresses to use to shoot demo scenes to send to Anne as proof of his filmmaking and acting skills.

 The first actress, Sonia, meets Adrian at an abandoned house down the street from where he stays with his mother.
 He explains that Be My Cat is about a stalker obsessed with an actress, and as filming begins, the lines start to blur between the real Adrian and his character.
 Adrian begins shooting a scene with Sonia that doubles as a frustrating acting exercise.
 Sonia eventually calls the police, but Adrian explains to them that it was a misunderstanding and convinces Sonia to shoot another scene at night.
 While filming a scene in which the stalker uses chloroform to abduct the actress, Adrian uses real chloroform and knocks Sonia out.

-After taking Sonia to his bedroom, Adrian undresses her and puts her in a catsuit, speaking to the camera to promise Anne that he would never do this in real life and is only acting in character, and that he is worthy of Anne in every way, suggesting that his intentions for Anne may be more than artistic.
+After taking Sonia to his bedroom, Adrian undresses her and puts her in a catsuit.
+Speaking to the camera, he promises Anne that he would never do this in real life and is only acting in character, and that he is worthy of Anne in every way, suggesting that his intentions for Anne may be more than artistic.
 Adrian stays the night beside the unconscious Sonia.
 When she wakes up frightened, he insists that she must be sacrificed for her art before choking her to death and hiding her body in the basement.

-While going to meet his second actress, Adrian explains that because he was bullied in the past, he dislikes boys and dogs for their meanness, but likes girls and cats due to their sweetness and innocence.
+While going to meet his second actress, Adrian explains that he was bullied in the past; due to this, he dislikes boys and dogs for their meanness, but likes girls and cats due to their sweetness and innocence.
 He also explains that the character in his film seeks to turn the actress character into a surrogate of his cat that he accidentally killed, based on how Adrian accidentally killed his own cat as a child.
 Incidentally, he chances upon a dead cat on the side of the road.